internxt/bridge-1/bin/README.md

-# Storj Audit Tool CLI
+# Inxt Audit Tool CLI

 This tool iterates over a list of nodeIDs and for each nodeID, it downloads a random selection of shards from the given node (aka farmer aka contact).
 Could potentially be used to check shard challenges to ensure shard integrity.